iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 15.5: RefCell<T> and the Interior Mutability Pattern
+Chapter 16.2: Using Message Passing to Transfer Data Between Threads

 ## Need to review

+Chapter 13: Iterators
-Chapter 15: Smart Pointer
+Chapter 15: Smart Pointers

 ## [Learn more at The Rustonomicon](https://doc.rust-lang.org/nomicon/index.html)